Otavie/hebron-startup-lab/README.md

 1. **Name 1**
    - Role: The Curator
-   - Bio: John is a visionary entrepreneur with a passion for innovation.
+   - Bio: Name 1 is a visionary entrepreneur with a passion for innovation.
 He co-founded Hebron Startup Lab to create a thriving ecosystem for startups in the region.
 With his expertise in business strategy, John is committed to driving the lab's mission forward.

 2. **Name 2**
    - Role: Chief Operating Officer
-   - Bio: Jane is a dynamic leader with a background in project management and operations.
+   - Bio: Name 2 is a dynamic leader with a background in project management and operations.
 As the COO of Hebron Startup Lab, she ensures the smooth functioning of daily operations and fosters a collaborative environment for entrepreneurs.

 3. **Name 3**
    - Role: Head of Community Engagement
-   - Bio: Michael is a community builder and advocate for startups.
+   - Bio: Name 3 is a community builder and advocate for startups.
 With his expertise in networking and event management, he brings together entrepreneurs, investors, and mentors to create a vibrant startup community at Hebron Startup Lab.

 4. **Name 4**
    - Role: Marketing Specialist
-   - Bio: Sarah is a creative marketing expert with a passion for storytelling.
+   - Bio: Name 4 is a creative marketing expert with a passion for storytelling.
 She drives the lab's marketing efforts, helping startups gain visibility and reach their target audiences effectively.

 5. **Name 5**
    - Role: Technical Lead
-   - Bio: David is a tech-savvy individual with a background in software development.
+   - Bio: Name 5 is a tech-savvy individual with a background in software development.
 As the Technical Lead at Hebron Startup Lab, he oversees the implementation of tech solutions and ensures a seamless digital experience for members.

 Each member of the HSL team brings a unique set of skills and experiences to the table, fostering an environment that nurtures innovation and success for all startups in the community.